meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/special/awh.rst

 after leaving the initial stage (section :ref:`awhinitialstage`), if applicable, and is performed when updating the target distribution, typically when also updating the free energy.
-If any histograms have not been sampled enough to have a friction metric their modification factor will be based on the average of neighboring histograms, with non-zero friction metric.
+If any histograms have not been sampled enough to have a friction metric, their modification factor will be based on the average of neighboring histograms with non-zero friction metric.
 More information can be found in :ref:`192 <reflundborg2023>`.

 Multiple independent or sharing biases